AnangaB/AnangaB/README.md

 # Hi 👋, I'm Ananga

-I am a fourth-year Computing Science and Applied Mathematics student at Simon Fraser University, with a passion for machine learning, data science, and web development.
+I am a fourth-year Computing Science and Applied Mathematics student at Simon Fraser University.

 ## Languages and Tools